Job Interview Skills

 BE CALM AND POISED - Avoid nervous habits.
-Don't cross your legs and keep the free foot moving... don't play with your fingernails... keep your hands off your mustache, beard, hair... don't play with jewelry... don't tap your fingers on the chair arm or table...
+Don't cross your legs and keep the free foot moving... don't play with your fingernails... keep your hands off your moustache, beard, hair... don't play with jewellery... don't tap your fingers on the chair arm or table...
 SIT UP, don't slouch... avoid aggravating speech habits such as 'eh!', 'yeah' or 'you know' etc.

 DON'T SMOKE - Unless you are invited to.

 DON'T CHEW GUM - Ever!

 THANK THE INTERVIEWER - be pleasant and thank the interviewer for their time.
 Repeat your interest in the job before you leave and explain that you are hoping to hear from them soon.
 This last impression is almost as important as the first impression.
 SMILE.

 Remember, these same keywords you used in your resume will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to verbally communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.